puppetlabs/puppet-vscode/server/README.md

     -t, --timeout=TIMEOUT            Stop the language server if a client does not connection within TIMEOUT seconds.
 A value of zero will not timeout.
 Default is 10 seconds
     -d, --no-preload                 Do not preload Puppet information when the language server starts.
 Default is to preload
         --debug=DEBUG                Output debug information.
 Either specify a filename or 'STDOUT'.
 Default is no debug output
+    -s, --slow-start                 Delay starting the TCP Server until Puppet initialisation has completed.
+Default is to start fast
     -h, --help                       Prints this help
 ```